-Like most boys (and a lot of girls too) a nearly 4 year old Monkey is fascinated with Dinosaurs.
-The Triceratops is currently his favourite, and we often having roaring competitions – me versus Monkey, versus his toy dinosaurs.
+Like most boys (and a lot of girls too) a nearly 4-year-old boy here is fascinated with Dinosaurs.
+The Triceratops is currently his favourite, and we often having roaring competitions – me versus my son, versus his toy dinosaurs.
 So when Drumond Park asked us if we’d like to try their Dino Bite game I thought it would be a sure-fire hit.

 Dino Bite is a game for 2-4 players aged 4 years and over.
-Now obviously Monkey is at the very bottom end of the age range for this game (he’ll be 4 in December), but I felt confident he would understand how to play the game quickly and that we would definately have lots of fun playing it.
+Now obviously my son is at the very bottom end of the age range for this game (he’ll be 4 in December), but I felt confident he would understand how to play the game quickly and that we would definitely have lots of fun playing it.

 You need to assemble the game (easy to do) and you will need 2 x AA batteries (these are not included)

 Once you’ve assembled the game (a matter of seconds) put your batteries in and pushed your Dinosaur back, you place the Dino eggs in the nest under the leaf.
 There are 20 eggs in total, in blue, red, green and yellow.